 Center Theatre Group offers internships for college undergraduate and graduate students throughout the year.
 Our interns get hands-on experience at departments across the company, study and learn alongside professionals, and participate in career development programs.

-Read our internship descriptions (posted when applications are open) for details on individual internships and departments.
+Read our internship descriptions for details on individual internships and departments.
 All internships are part of a company-wide structured learning experience that includes mandatory weekly professional development sessions on Friday afternoons on topics such as resume and cover letter writing, careers in Los Angeles theatre, and diversity and inclusion.